Skip to main content

 Create visual space

 A primary battle perennially fought by smaller-kitchen owners is clutter, which makes any room feel smaller.
-If your storage plan and space-saving ideas have transformed the area to work efficiently but the kitchen still feels tight, cluttered, and closed in, you may need some decluttering and kitchen design strategies to make your small space feel more expansive.
+If your storage plan and space-saving ideas have transformed the area to work efficiently but the kitchen still feels tight, cluttered, and closed in, you may need some decluttering and design strategies to make your small space feel more expansive.

 The obvious first step is to weed out the extraneous “stuff” that accumulates in every home.
 Clear off the counters, your workspaces.
 If you haven’t used it this year, you probably don’t need it, or at least you don’t need it in the kitchen.
 Using the storage plan, try to conceal as much of the counter-dwelling clutter as possible.
 This will give you more clear surface area and make the place seem larger.